 - 1. Obstetrics.
-Lower domestic obstetrics (L&D) device sales in 2015 were the result of lower utilization of specialty devices in U.S. hospitals together with restrictive U.S. GPO administrative agreements. - 2.
-The gynecology/ electrosurgery/ urology (ES/Gyn) product category, which includes all of Femcare's products, were 7% lower in 2015 compared to 2014.
-The decrease was predominantly driven by the decline in foreign currency sales in USD terms due to changes in FX rates.
-Thirty percent of global Filshie Clip System sales were to CSI in the U.S. in fixed USD currency. - 3.
-Neonatal intensive care unit (NICU) device sales were up 1% overall.
-A 5% increase in international sales of neonatal devices was due to continued growth by independent distributors. - 4.
-Global blood pressure monitoring and accessories (BPM) sales were 10% higher in 2015 compared to 2014, helped by \$1.2 million higher sales to UTMD's China distributor.
-U.S. domestic BPM sales in 2015 increased 12% as a result of \$261 higher sales to OEM customers.
+Increases in sales of newer devices helped offset declines from competition with older devices. - 2.
+The gynecology/ electrosurgery/ urology (ES/Gyn) product category, which includes all of Femcare's products, was the category most negatively affected by the changes in FX rates.
+Lower sales to CSI, which alone were down \$1,298, are included in this category.
+Consolidated electrosurgery/ urology device sales were \$479 (6%) higher. - 3.
+Neonatal intensive care unit (NICU) device sales declined in the U.S. due to a conversion of UTMD's Nutri-Lok enteral feeding devices by some hospital customers as a result of a new ENFIT FDA recommended standard. - 4.
+Global blood pressure monitoring and accessories (BPM) sales were helped by \$643 higher sales to UTMD's China distributor.
+U.S. OEM domestic BPM sales in 2016 increased 16% as a result of \$390 higher sales.